Most of our inpatient beds for children and young people within our children’s wards have beds for parents to rest or sleep on next to their child.

 Longer stay accommodation

 The Ronald McDonald facility has single, twin and three-bedded family bedrooms, all with en-suite bathroom facilities.
 There’s also a kitchen where parents can store, prepare and cook their own food as well as a shared dining room and laundry room.
+You can also have access to these facilities via their Day Pass system.

 Due to the high demand for the accommodation, priority is given to parents who have a greater distance to travel from home to The Alex, however Brighton parents may be able to use the facilities if accommodation is available.